Tees Valley line: Rolling stock

 Between 2019 and 2021, Class 156 and 158 units operating on the Tees Valley Line were refurbished, introducing free WiFi, power sockets, on-board passenger information displays and an interior refresh.

 Class 185 units were refurbished as part of a £32 million investment, with the work being completed in 2018.

 Class 142 Pacer DMUs formerly served the line on Northern services, until the early 2020s when they were withdrawn from passenger service.

 Stations

-The route serves the following stations:
+The combined Bishop/Tees Valley Line route serves the following stations: